cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

 We’ll spend most of our time on the first option—but let’s first talk about throwing exceptions, and yes, why I think it might not be the best thing we could do.

-This is yet again a good time to get your pitchforks and torches ready 😉.
+This is, yet again, a good time to get your pitchforks and torches ready 😉.

 ## Exceptions